Queer Correspondence #5

 As part of Khoshgozaran's commission, MEN OF MY DREAMS (2020) has been made available to watch on Cell's website.⠀

-Queer Correspondence is a mail-art initiative at Cell Project Space, running between June - December 2020.
+Queer Correspondence is a mail-art initiative at Cell Project Space, taking its inspiration from the exhibition with the same title, Queer Correspondence at 'The Smithsonian Institute' in 2019, Washington, D.C.
+USA 'Pushing the Envelope: Mail Art from the Archives of American Art' running between June - December 2020.
 Consisting of monthly commissions, artists and writers have been invited to begin correspondences by mail that will establish connections between queer families: those who are already “in a queer time and place” (following the title of Jack Halberstam’s seminal book).
 By exchanging with peers, friends, loved ones and close community members—as well as with themselves, nature and absent addressees—, through writing, poetry, photographs and other 2D forms, these responses will hope to invoke the intimate and invisible gaps of this moment.

 Gelare Khoshgozaran is an undisciplinary artist and writer who, in 2009 was transplanted from street protests in a city of four seasons to the windowless rooms of the University of Southern California where aesthetics and politics were discussed in endless summers.
 Her work has been exhibited in solo and group exhibitions at the New Museum, Queens Museum, Hammer Museum, LAXART, Human Resources, Visitor Welcome Center, Articule (Montreal), Beursschouwburg (Brussels), Pori Art Museum (Finland) and Yarat Contemporary Art Space (Baku, Azerbaijan).
 She was the recipient of a Creative Capital | Andy Warhol Foundation Arts Writers Grant (2015), an Art Matters Award (2017), the Louis Comfort Tiffany Foundation Award (2019) and a Graham Foundation award (2020).
 Her words have appeared in contemptorary (co-founding editor), The Brooklyn Rail, Parkett, X-TRA, LA Review of Books, Art Practical, Ajam Media Collective and MARCH, among others.